Walmart Deals Event Offering Bargains Up to 50% Off

 “We know many of our customers are beginning to prepare for their holiday celebrations early, and we’ve adapted our approach to best meet their needs,” said Latriece Watkins, executive vice president and chief merchandising officer, Walmart U.S. “We’ve worked hard to lower prices across our most exciting assortment ever, and we’re thrilled to give customers more of what they want this holiday — more time to prepare and more opportunities to save all season long.”

-When does Walmart Deals Days begin?
+When did the Walmart Deals event begin?

 How to become a Walmart Plus member

 You can choose to pay monthly or annually when you sign up for Walmart Plus.
-The annual plan cost $98 plus tax.
+The annual plan costs $98 plus tax.
 The monthly plan is $12.95 per month.
 Right now, get 25% off Burger King digital orders every day & a free Whopper® with any purchase every 3 months for just signing up.
 For questions about Walmart Plus Assist, visit walmart.com/plus/assist.

 10 of the best deals available right now